 Raine at Yume Kitchen is serving up Japanese food and drink in a small restaurant on Cotham Hill and holds a special place in Wriggle's heart.
 It was the first establishment to join the platform back in 2014 and we think it, and Raine, are just fantastic.
 Selected as one of the Guardian's top Cheap Eats, this is a bastion of quality food at affordable prices.
 Yume means "dream" and Raine certainly serves those up if you like your Japanese food authentic and your sake poured correctly.

-Helen Wilkins is the manager of Bambalan, who had a previous career as a tour manager for Madness.
+Helen Wilkins was the manager of Bambalan, who had a previous career as a tour manager for Madness.
 This led her to hanging out with the likes of David Bowie and The Rolling Stones back in the day.
 These days she's shed her biker boots and leather jacket and become the badass manager of bar and restaurant, Bambalan.
-Keeping Bambalan running like clockwork, Helen runs a tight schedule and anyone who has worked in the service industry knows this is no easy task.
+Keeping Bambalan running like clockwork, Helen run a tight schedule and anyone who has worked in the service industry knows this is no easy task.
 We raise a beer to you, Helen.

 Mary (pictured here with her partner Jan, head chef and co-owner) has created a perfectly formed little English bistro.
 Dubbed after Mary’s family name, this 24-cover spot offers up a weekly changing menu using ingredients which are grown, hunted or gathered locally by themselves.
 Mary has taken the the torch from her parents, bringing the Wilsons family name, and the stain glass sign, from their London resturant to Chandos Road.